 I was very deliberate in being totally independent in what I do, and remain as unbiased as possible (for one with strong views on all this stuff!).
 I deliberately have no sponsorship, affiliations or any links that might inhibit my freedom of speech, my recommendations, or in my interactions with clients.

 From a very young age I had always had a desire to thread my own path, to travel the road less travelled.
-Working in various odd-jobs as a young boy in Meath, working at weekends through secondary and third level education I learned the value of money, and of looking after your financial affairs.
+Working in various odd-jobs as a young boy in East Meath.
+Working at weekends through secondary and third level education I learned the value of money, and of looking after your financial affairs.
 This was as good an education as I could have asked for.

 Supporting others has always been an important thing for me.
 When establishing Informed Decisions I set a goal to donate an amount each year to charity.
 My intent is to donate an amount that will make a decent impact for the chosen charity.
 Last year we were able to support ‘Remember Us’ in Balbriggan, who do phenomenal work in providing activities and supports to people with special needs, and their families in the North East.
 They used it to help fit-out a sensory room for their members.